-ECHA points out that the registration contains neither infra-red (IR) nor nuclear magnetic resonance (NMR) spectral data which are required according to Annex VI, Section 2.3.5 of the REACH Regulation to support the indicated substance identity.
+ECHA points out that the registration contains neither infra-red nor NMR spectral data which are required according to Annex VI, Section 2.3.5 of the REACH Regulation to support the indicated substance identity.
 Instead, the Registrant includes justifications for not providing this information.
 According to the justifications, the Registrant considers the required spectral data as scientifically unnecessary to identify the substance.

-ECHA points out that IR and NMR spectral data is a standard requirement of Annex VI, Section 2.3.5.
+ECHA, however, points out that spectral data are a standard requirement of Annex VI, Section 2.3.5.
 Contrary to the Registrant, ECHA regards the required spectral data as scientifically necessary for the identification of the registered substance for the following reasons:

 - The IR spectrum displays characteristic vibration bands of the molecules present in the substance.
-Although no functional groups might be present in the molecules indicated in the chemical name, alkanes such as n-alkanes have characteristic vibration bands which can be recorded in the spectrum.
-As a consequence, the IR spectrum provides information of the identity of the substance; and - An NMR spectrum, such as a 1H-NMR, may not necessarily enable the structure of single constituents to be established, due to the complexity of the UVCB substance, but it provides at least complementary information on the presence/absence of certain hydrocarbon classes.
+Although no functional groups might be present in the molecules indicated in the chemical name, the isoalkanes, cyclics and aromatics have characteristic vibration bands which can be recorded in the spectrum.
+As a consequence, IR spectrum provides information of the identity of the substance; and - An NMR spectrum, such as a H-NMR, may not necessarily enable the structure of single constituents to be established, due to the complexity of the UVCB substance, but it provides at least complementary information on the presence/absence of certain hydrocarbon classes.

-Therefore, the Registrant is requested to submit an IR spectrum and an NMR spectrum, such as a 1H-NMR.
+Therefore, the Registrant is requested to submit an IR (infra-red) spectrum and an NMR (nuclear magnetic resonance) spectrum, such as a H-NMR.
 As an alternative to the NMR spectrum, a mass spectroscopic analysis of the registered substance can be provided.